Moog synthesizer: Development

 In the early 1960s, electronic music technology was impractical and used mainly by experimental composers to create music with little mainstream appeal.
 In 1963, the American engineer Robert Moog, a doctoral student at Cornell University who designed and sold theremins, met the composer Herb Deutsch at a New York State School Music Association trade fair in Rochester, New York.
 Deutsch had been making electronic music using a theremin, tape recorder, and single-pitch oscillator, a time-consuming process that involved splicing tape.
 Recognizing the need for more practical and sophisticated equipment, Moog and Deutsch discussed the notion of a "portable electronic music studio".

 Moog received a grant of $16,000 from the New York State Small Business Association and began work in Trumansburg, New York, not far from the Cornell campus.
-At the time, synthesizer-like instruments filled rooms; Moog hoped to build a more compact instrument that would appeal to musicians.
+At the time, synthesizer-like instruments filled rooms.
+Moog hoped to build a more compact instrument that would appeal to musicians.
 Learning from his experience building a prohibitively expensive guitar amplifier, he believed that practicality and affordability were the most important parameters.

 Previous synthesizers, such as the RCA Mark II, had created sound from hundreds of vacuum tubes.
-Instead, Moog used recently available silicon transistors — specifically, transistors with an exponential relationship between input voltage and output current.
+Instead, Moog used newly available silicon transistors — specifically, transistors with an exponential relationship between input voltage and output current.
 With these, he created the voltage-controlled oscillator (VCO), which generated a waveform whose pitch could be adjusted by changing the voltage.
-Moog designed his synthesizer around a standard of one volt per octave.
-Similarly, he used voltage to control loudness with voltage-controlled amplifiers (VCAs).
+Moog designed his synthesizer around a standard of one volt per octave, and used voltage to control loudness with voltage-controlled amplifiers (VCAs).

 Moog developed a prototype with two VCOs and a VCA.
-As the VCOs themselves could output voltage, one could be used to modulate the output of another, creating effects such as vibrato and tremolo.
-According to Moog, when Deutsch saw this, he "went through the roof" and immediately began making music with the prototype, attracting the interest of passersby: "They would stand there, they'd listen and they'd shake their heads ...
+As the VCOs could output voltage, one could be used to modulate the output of another, creating effects such as vibrato and tremolo.
+According to Moog, when Deutsch saw this, he became excited and immediately began making music with the prototype, attracting the interest of passersby: "They would stand there, they'd listen and they'd shake their heads ...
 What is this weird shit coming out of the basement?"In 1964, Moog and Deutsch demonstrated the synthesizer at the electronic music studio at the University of Toronto.
-After the presentation impressed the composers, Moog was invited by the Audio Engineering Society to present at their annual convention in New York that October.
-Though he had not planned to sell synthesizers there, some customers placed orders at the show.
-The choreographer Alwin Nikolais became the first person to purchase a commercially made Moog synthesizer.
+After the presentation impressed the composers, Moog was invited by the Audio Engineering Society to present at their annual convention in New York City that October.
+Though he had not planned to sell synthesizers there, some customers placed orders at the show, and the choreographer Alwin Nikolais became the first person to purchase a commercially made Moog synthesizer.

 Moog constructed synthesizers to order.
 The first order for a complete Moog synthesizer, for which Moog had to design a keyboard and cabinet, came from the composer Eric Siday.
-With no Moog books and no way to save or share settings, early users had to learn how to use the synthesizer themselves, by word of mouth, or from seminars held by Moog and Deutsch.
+With no books and no way to save or share settings, early users had to learn how to use the synthesizer themselves, by word of mouth, or from seminars held by Moog and Deutsch.